Target · Target Terms and Conditions · View original document ↗

 "

-By posting or submitting any content on or through the Services, you grant Target a non-exclusive, royalty-free, perpetual, irrevocable, and fully sublicensable right to use, reproduce, modify, adapt, publish, translate, create derivative works from, distribute, perform and display such content throughout the world in any media.
+By submitting content to Target, you grant Target and its affiliates a non-exclusive, royalty-free, perpetual, irrevocable, and fully sublicensable right to use, reproduce, modify, adapt, publish, translate, create derivative works from, distribute, and display such content throughout the world in any media.

 — Excerpt from Target's Target Terms and Conditions